tesnim123/tesnim123/README.md

 ✨ Creating apps and learning new tech<br>
 📚 I'm currently exploring Web Development, AI, DevOps, and Cloud technologies<br>
 🎯 Goals: Build scalable, user-friendly applications and contribute to innovative projects<br>
-🎲 Fun fact: I love turning ideas into small projects to test and learn new skills

 </p>

 ###